v1peridae/v1peridae/README.md

 ###

-<p align="center">hey! im lou (louisa) a homeschooled rising senior based in nairobi, kenya </p>
+<p align="center">hey! im lou (louisa) a homeschooled highschool senior based in nairobi, kenya </p>

 ###

-<p align="left"> ive been coding for while now and i like lots of stuff to do with web dev + hardware! im also an avid cinephile and melomaniac :)
+<p align="left"> ive been coding for while now and i like lots of stuff to do with web dev + hardware! im also an avid cinephile and unfortunate melomaniac :)
-<p align="left">right now i'm working on 'cursedOS', a simple OS written in rust which is meant to be for the giggles :P</p>
 <p align="left">check out my website btw : https://v1peridae.me </p>

 ###